sanketnabade/genAI/Prerequisites/Introduction to NLP/17_Word2vec.md

-Here are the structured notes based on the lecture transcript regarding **Word2Vec**.

 ## 1. Introduction to Word2Vec

 **Word2Vec** is a specific deep learning-based technique for Natural Language Processing (NLP), published by **Google in 2013**.